handegar/fv1emu/README.md

    the default.
  - Add scripted change-patterns to the realtime clock (like the EQD Afterneath).
+ - The FV-1 has internal filters.
+These should be emulated.
+   - The AN-0001, page 5 mentions "high-pass filtering in the DAC" in the Ramp LFO program.
+ - Better memory-visualization
+ - Keep track and visualize allocated memory chunks in addition to the entire memory-map.

 ## Links

  - A test-suite for the FV-1: https://github.com/ndf-zz/fv1testing

  - A Python based FV-1 assembler: https://github.com/ndf-zz/asfv1

+ - A search on Github for SpinASM programs: https://github.com/search?q=extension%3Aspcd

 ## Notes